Getting here and getting around

 Walking, cycling and horse riding are some of the best ways to discover the North Pennines landscape.
 Try exploring near to where you are staying.Why not stay overnight rather than making day visits?

 - Durham and Darlington stations on the East Coast main line.

 - From the Settle Carlisle Railway, stations at Kirkby Stephen, Appleby, Langwathby and Carlisle get you in walking or cycling distance of parts of the North Pennines.

 - From the West Coast main line, there are bus and local rail connections from Penrith and Carlisle.

 - National Rail Enquiries on 08457 48 49 50.

 - If you do drive, please SLOW down!
-Sheep and their lambs (and birds) can often be found on the area's moorland roads.
+Sheep and their lambs (and birds and other animals) can often be found on the area's moorland roads.
 Driving more slowly and smoothly will also help reduce your fuel consumption.

 The North Pennines is easily accessible from the A66 cross Pennine route between Scotch Corner and the M6 at Penrith.

 The A69 Newcastle to Carlisle provides links to the northern section of the AONB.